triciahly/MSc-Data-Science-ERP-2024-25/README.md

 ```

 ### 5. Data Acquisition
-NOTE: Non-subscribers must obtain permission from CRSP through legitimate WRDS subscription prior to the use of any CRSP data or information in any materials, research, or products.
+⚠️ Note: Non-subscribers must obtain permission from CRSP through legitimate WRDS subscription prior to the use of any CRSP data or information in any materials, research, or products.
 Redistribution of CRSP data is prohibited.

 **WRDS Data Access**:
 1. [WRDS](https://wrds-www.wharton.upenn.edu/) (Wharton Research Data Services)  Access: Required for data retrieval. (requires institutional subscription)